aniplaypro/animemanga/README.md

 ## How it works

-CloudProxy starts a proxy server and it waits for user requests in an idle state using few resources.
+AnimeManga starts a proxy server and it waits for user requests in an idle state using few resources.
 When some request arrives, it uses [kayoanime](https://kayoanimetv.com) with the stealth plugin to create a headless browser (Chrome).
 It opens the URL with user parameters and waits until the Cloudflare challenge is solved (or timeout).
 The HTML code and the cookies are sent back to the user and those cookies can be used to bypass Cloudflare using other HTTP clients.

 **NOTE**: Web browsers consume a lot of memory.
-If you are running CloudProxy on a machine with few RAM, do not make many requests at once.
+If you are running AnimeManga on a machine with few RAM, do not make many requests at once.
 With each request a new browser is launched unless you use a session ID which is strongly recommended.
 However, if you use sessions, you should make sure to close them as soon as you are done using them.

 ## Installation

 It requires NodeJS.

-Run `PUPPETEER_PRODUCT=chrome npm install` to install CloudProxy dependencies.
+Run `PUPPETEER_PRODUCT=chrome npm install` to install AnimeManga dependencies.

 ## Usage

 First run `npm run build`.
-Once the TypeScript is compiled, you can use `npm start` to start CloudProxy.
+Once the TypeScript is compiled, you can use `npm start` to start AnimeManga.

 Example request: